owncloud/ocis/docs/ocis/deployment/ubernauten.md

 Don't worry, you can always go back to the older version you had installed, there's a long list of older versions available for download.

+Mind that if you want to re-configure, re-install or start a new version of ocis, make sure you have stopped supervisorctl from restarting ocis.
+Enter `supervisorctl stop ocis`, followed by a `killall -9 ocis` to make sure no ocis version is still running.

 ### Wiping and Clean Restart from Scratch

 This little script is removing your ocis installation (and **all of your data!**), replacing it with a new, clean ocis installation.
 Be careful and only use it for testing purposes.
 Specify your desired ocis version in the curl command.